Pelvic Pain: 12 Common Causes (& Treatment)

 Menstrual cramps that appear later in life, worsen over a few months or last outside of a period can indicate other symptoms like endometriosis.
 These symptoms warrant assessment by a gynecologist.

-What to do: Many times, menstrual cramps can be relieved with home remedies like applying a hot water bottle over the pelvic region or by drinking ginger tea.
+How to treat: Many times, menstrual cramps can be relieved with home remedies like applying a hot water bottle over the pelvic region or by drinking ginger tea.
 If pain is very intense, you should see your doctor to rule out other causes of pain, but to evaluate the need for medications like antispasmodics.

 2. Pregnancy